 See below for an overview of what we do and how we think about things in the AVL.
-Alternatively, follow the links below (or in the menus above) to find out more about selected projects in the AVL and access resources such as stimuli and eye movement data.
+Alternatively, follow the links below to find out more about selected projects in the AVL and access resources such as stimuli and eye movement data.
 If you would like stimuli or data for any projects not listed below, then please email Ben Tatler.
 We are happy to share any data for which this is feasible and appropriate.

 SELECTED PROJECTS AND RESOURCES